anastasiiahlv/Lab2_WindowsForms/README.md

 # OOP LAB2
-The second laboratory work for the discipline Object-oriented programming, using Windows Forms.
+The second laboratory work for the discipline OOP, using Windows Forms.